jefking/CopyBlobs/README.md

 Copies all files in a container to another Storage Account container.'

 1. Stands up ACI
-2. Pulls an AZCopy image;
+2. Pulls an AZCopy image
-3. Transfers the data.
+3. Transfers the data
     - Utilizes bandwidth in the data center
     - Ensure the best possible transfer rate.